[2.6] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Recommended attack skill - Late Act One Normal Difficulty - Static Strike, obtained free from Nessa and available once you enter The Cavern of Wrath.
 This skill is an upgrade from Molten Strike because it offers a more convenient circular-shaped area of effect (AoE) damage.
 Along with Added Fire Damage, link this with Melee Physical Damage, a support gem obtained free from Silk in Act 2 normal difficulty after slaying The Weaver.
 At that same time you can obtain Weapon Elemental Damage and Faster Attacks, both from Yeena (Tab #2 in her vendor inventory) -- because of the mana cost don't rush to link these to your attack skill yet but do start leveling these for later.
 You can also pick up Concentrated Effect to try and see if you like it later on.

 Recommended attack skill - Mid-Act Three Normal Difficulty - Ice Crash, obtained free from Maramoa as a reward for slaying General Gravicius in mid-Act 3, normal difficulty.
 Ice Crash is an upgrade from Static Strike because it offers a larger area of effect (AoE) size, and you won't have to target a specific monster, just hit the ground in the vicinity of the monsters, which is a lot more efficient.
 Please note that this skill is limited to use with swords, axes, maces or the Facebreaker gauntlets so you will need one of these types of weapons.
 In addition to Melee Physical Damage, link this skill to Fortify, a support gem obtained free from Siosa after helping him out in the Library.
 Fortify will passively provide you with a buff that reduces most forms of damage that you take.
+(Note that I do recommend moving Fortify to your movement skill links as soon as you are comfortable, see movement skill section below for further information.)
 The fourth link will be Weapon Elemental Damage.
 If mana issues are well under control and you have a small budget for upgrades at this point, the fifth link would be Added Fire Damage or Faster Attacks or Concentrated Effect or Increased Area of Effect.
 Try them and see what you like best.

 Recommended attack skills - Endgame -